argonne-lcrc/user-guides/docs/account-project-management/project-management.md

 ### How to Request Additional Allocations

 1. **Check Current Usage**: Verify usage of allocated resources using `sbank-list-allocations -p <project_name>` on Improv/Bebop; `lcrc-usage <project_name>` Swing.
-2. **Prepare Documentation**: Justify core-hour requirements, guided by the [Sample Project Request PDF](https://accounts.lcrc.anl.gov/sample_project_request.pdf).
+2. **Prepare Documentation**: Justify node-hour requirements, guided by the [Sample Project Request PDF](https://accounts.lcrc.anl.gov/sample_project_request.pdf).
-3. **Special Criteria for Large Requests**: Provide scaling results for requests exceeding 100K core-hours (781 node hours).
+3. **Special Criteria for Large Requests**: Provide scaling results for requests at or greater than 5,000 node-hours (both on Improv & Bebop).
+Certain requests might be asked to provide scaling data even for lower node-hour requests on a case-by-case basis.
 4. **Request Time**: Request the additional hours following our [Managing Your LCRC Project](../account-project-management/project-management.md#managing-your-lcrc-project) documentation above.
 > **Note**: Requests with incomplete or unclear information may result in a delay of up to two weeks in the decision-making process.

 ### Allocation Limits and Calculation Examples

-- Maximum request: **250K core-hours** (2,000 node-hours on Improv) or **half of the initial allocation**, whichever is less.
+- Maximum request: **2,000** node-hours on Improv/**7,000** node-hours on Bebop or **half of the initial allocation**, whichever is less.
 - This amount is pro-rated based on the remaining time in the quarter.

-**Examples**

-1. **Initial Allocation of 600K Core-Hours**: If you request an additional 500K core-hours 6 weeks into a 12-week quarter, you may be granted up to **125K additional core-hours**.
-This is calculated as half of the maximum requestable amount, since half the quarter has passed (`250K * 6/12`).

-2. **Initial Allocation of 200K Core-Hours**: If you request an additional 300K core-hours after 7 weeks into the quarter, the maximum you may receive is approximately **58K additional core-hours**.
-This is calculated by taking half of the initial allocation, prorated for the remaining 5 weeks of the quarter (`200K * 0.5 * 5/12`).

 ### Other Important Notes

 - **No allocations** are made within **two weeks before the quarter's end**
 - Project renewals are at the **start of the fiscal year**.
 - Failing to renew before the allocation deadline results in postponement to the **following quarter (Q2 onwards)**.
-- For large core-hour needs or high usage rates, consider applying through the [Director's Discretionary Allocation Program](https://www.alcf.anl.gov/science/directors-discretionary-allocation-program) in ALCF.
+- For large node-hour needs or high usage rates, consider applying through the [Director's Discretionary Allocation Program](https://www.alcf.anl.gov/science/directors-discretionary-allocation-program) in ALCF.